BEDLAM520/rafldex_tools/README.md

     # yarn install
     ```
 3.  **Environment Variables:**
-    *   No specific environment variables (`.env.local`) are required for the core functionality as the application now calls the public Rafldex API directly from the frontend.
+    *   No specific environment variables (`.env.local`) are required for the core functionality as the application calls the public Rafldex API directly from the frontend.
 4.  **Run the Frontend Development Server:**
     ```bash
     npm run dev